“Please God!” ~ the Plea of a Homeless Child

 Let’s Raise Awareness Through Our Stories!

 3 Hots and a Cot is available as a playbook.
 This link will give you a summary of the stories which are included.
 Happily, all the homeless people (who survived and were in my performing troupe) were able to leave the shelter in Washington, D.C. where I met them.
 They returned to jobs, schools, and families or entered new ones.
 Learn more about Homelessness in America.
-Here’s a link which will help you learn more about changes in drug addiction statistics over the years.
+Here’s a link that will help you learn more about changes in drug addiction statistics over the years.
+Here is a HOTLINE FOR HELP WITH ADDICTION LINK, too.

 I also wrote a well-received play about domestic violence.
 Needless to say, I care about many social issues and love to write things to raise awareness and/or funding to support worthy causes.